Romelda Aiken-George

+Playing career

+Queensland Firebirds

 Former Australian captain Liz Ellis has predicted that "if she [Aiken] can keep this up for a long time she will undoubtedly be one of the best [players] ever."
 In 2014, she became the first player to score 3500 goals in the ANZ Championship.
 She has won the MVP award twice, in 2008 & 2009.
 She also played a major role in leading the Queensland Firebirds to three premierships across her career to date.
 The unique 2020 Suncorp Super Netball season was notable for Aiken, where she finished first in the league for offensive rebounds (110) and second for goals scored (583).

-She will enter her 14th season for the Queensland Firebirds this year.
+New South Wales Swifts

+After 14 seasons with the Queensland Firebirds, she was signed as a training partner with the New South Wales Swifts for the 2023 Suncorp Super Netball season as a replacement for injured goal shooter Sam Wallace.
+At the end of the 2023 season, Aiken-George departed the Swifts after 17 appearances in the red dress.

+Adelaide Thunderbirds

+Aiken-George departed the Swifts at the conclusion of the 2023 Suncorp Super Netball season and signed with the Adelaide Thunderbirds, for the 2024 Suncorp Super Netball Season.
+Aiken-George was part of the Thunderbirds premiership winning side in 2024, scored 42 goals from 51 attempts in the 2024 grand final.
+She was also named the grand final MVP for her stellar performance and helped the Thunderbirds secure back-to-back Suncorp Super Netball titles, for the first time since the Sunshine Coast Lightning won two titles consecutively between 2017-2018.
+In August 2024, Aiken-George re-signed with the Thunderbirds for the 2025 Suncorp Super Netball season.
+During the 2025 Suncorp Super Netball Season, Aiken-George passed Geva Mentor's previous record of 232 national league appearances across both the ANZ Championship and the Suncorp Super Netball in the Round 3 match between the New South Wales Swifts and the Adelaide Thunderbirds, in which Aiken-George played her 233rd national league match.